altaas/hsprojectfinal/README.md

 - The user must have Full access + IAM creation permission since we will create multiple resources in the account

-- To run the tests, you need to have ruby installed.
-Following gems must be installed : serverspec

 Instructions
 -----------------------